suffolklibraries/sljekyll/_recurrents/clare-baby-bounce-tot-rock.md

 ---
-recurrent-title: "Baby Bounce and Tot Rock: songs and rhymes for babies and toddlers - no session on 29 September"
+recurrent-title: "Baby Bounce and Tot Rock: songs and rhymes for babies and toddlers"
 recurrent-day: Friday
 recurrent-times: 1015-1045
 recurrent-location: clare-library